Work alongside your health science colleagues to serve the needs of our local communities.

 Additional Service Learning Opportunities for Health Sciences Students

 University District Street Medicine (UDSM) is a registered student organization that involves interprofessional students and utilizes that medical van for street outreach.
 While UDSM is not affiliated with the HMC MHO Program, it is yet another opportunity be involved in similar work.
-If neither of the above opportunities will work, or you are looking for more engagement please reach out directly to the UDSM leadership via their website.
+For more information please reach out directly to the UDSM leadership via their website.

-The School of Medicine Service Learning Website is another place to learn about service opportunities for health sciences students.
+The School of Medicine/UW Health Sciences Service Learning Website is another place to learn about service opportunities for health sciences students.